kubernetes/contributor-site/content/en/blog/2026/wg-device-management-spotlight.md

 **Natalie Fisher: Can you introduce yourself, your role, and how you got involved in the Device Management Working Group?**

 **Kevin Klues:** My name is Kevin Klues.
 I am a Distinguished Engineer at NVIDIA.
-I have been a co-chair of the device management working group since its inception at Kubecon EU 2024\.
-I have also been involved with DRA (the working group’s primary deliverable) since its inception in 2019 / 2020\.
+I have been a co-chair of the device management working group since its inception at Kubecon EU 2024.
+I have also been involved with DRA (the working group's primary deliverable) since its inception in 2019 / 2020.
 I have also been a kubelet maintainer since 2019, with a focus on its device manager, CPU manager, and topology manager subcomponents.
 The challenges we saw with using these components for workloads that relied on external accelerators (e.g., GPUs) are what triggered us to start working on DRA in the first place.

 **Patrick Ohly:** I am a Principal Engineer at Intel.
 In Kubernetes, I am a Tech Lead for [SIG Testing](https://www.kubernetes.dev/community/community-groups/sigs/testing/) and [SIG Instrumentation](https://www.kubernetes.dev/community/community-groups/sigs/instrumentation/) and co-chair of the Device Management WG.
 I was co-chair of the WG Structured Logging and a member of the Steering Committee.
 Some of my early contributions to Kubernetes include [ephemeral CSI volumes](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/) and storage capacity tracking, so I had some experience with API design, implementation, and scheduling.
 We knew that introducing a major new API for accelerators would be hard.
 Somewhat foolishly, I accepted that challenge in 2020, wrote the initial DRA KEP (now known as “classic DRA”) and implemented most of it, then started over with a second KEP for today’s "structured parameters DRA".
 Initially, it was an uphill battle to convince maintainers that this work was necessary.
 It was only around 2023 that interest in DRA picked up, leading to the formation of the working group.